-In its current form, the chateau is a late 18th-century luxury residence, built on the eve of the French Revolution…..
+In its current form, the chateau is an early 19th-century luxury residence, built on the eve of the French Revolution…..

 The residence has two different sides.
 Facing the valley, Marqueyssac reveals a wide front flanked by a central tower containing the staircase.
 At the back, the layout is much more intimate, opening out onto the park which was reserved for the enjoyment of the residents.